wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-introduction-delivering-virtual-events-using-microsoft-teams-microsoft-365/includes/make-events-accessible-inclusive.md

 ### Slide layouts

 :::row:::

     :::column span="2":::
         Try to use the built-in slide layouts.
-This will help as it ensures a hierarchical reading of the text blocks.
-For example, if this is a title slide choose a built-in title layout rather than a blank side and adding a text box at the top.
+This will help ensure a hierarchical reading of the text blocks.
+For example, if this is a title slide, choose a built-in title layout rather than a blank side and adding a text box at the top.

         This will also help when trying to create a good reading order.